Friday, July 12, 2024

 FLASHBACK: Bowling Alley Rumors

-The Times wrote this in late March 2014: "Of course, a future bowling alley is currently in the speculation stage, but it appears there is strong demand for such a social and entertainment venue.
+The Times wrote this in late March 2014: "Of course, a future bowling alley is currently in the speculation stage but it appears there is strong demand for such a social and entertainment venue.
 As readers know, Friend and Crete both lost their bowling facilities in recent years.
-As a result, those who want to bowl on league teams must wait years before they can bowl in nearby towns like Wilber or Seward."
+As a result, individuals who want to bowl on league teams must wait years before they can bowl in nearby towns like Wilber or Seward."

-"If Dorchester residents were willing to contribute their own money towards a bowling alley, this community would have real ownership," wrote one town resident who e-mailed the Times about this potential development.
-"It would finally give local residents a place to come together and share good times, just like social clubs used to provide years ago in the 1940s, '50s and '60s."
+One town resident who e-mailed the Times wrote: "If Dorchester residents were willing to contribute their own money towards a bowling alley, this community would have real ownership.
+It would finally give local residents a place to come together and share good times, just like social clubs used to provide years ago in the '40s, '50s and '60s."

-Ah -- happy thoughts.
+Happy thoughts.
 Maybe one day.

 19 comments: